 This shows that men with an overactive thyroid may produce an abundance of the sex hormones or sensory hormones when aroused, and thus achieved climax and ejaculation rapidly, or faster than their partner achieved climax.

-While the findings concur that male sexual dysfunction can be related to a thyroid disorder, I do not concur that prescription medication, which treats symptoms and not the root cause is always the best course of action.
+Findings concur that male sexual dysfunction can be related to a thyroid disorder.
+I do not concur that prescription medication, which treats symptoms of thyroid disease, and not the root cause is always the best course of action.

 - Iodine deficiency is one of the main components of thyroid disorder.